KoljaWindeler/ytube_music_player/README.md

 ![mini-media-player](shortcuts.png)

-This mediaplayer offers shortcuts, which can be used to select a remote_player and playlist with a single click:
+This mediaplayer offers shortcuts, which can be used to select the remote_player, album to play or playlist with a single click:

 ```
 - type: 'custom:mini-media-player'